Skip to main content

 If you left your employment early and did not complete your full summer term last year, you are not eligible to re-apply as a returning summer student.

-If you did not hold a summer student position with the City of Hamilton last year, check new student hires information.
+If you did not hold a summer student position with the City of Hamilton last year, refer to the New Student Hires tab.

 Note: Summer Co-op and Internship placements are not considered part of the summer program, therefore if you held one of these placements, you will not be considered as a “returning” summer student.
 You must apply as a new student.